32 Learning Theories Every Teacher Should Know

 Homeschooling: Characterized primarily by the family being responsible for the child’s ‘education.’
 There’s a spectrum of approaches available from reproducing school at home, to project-based learning in authentic and self-actuated and organized learning environments, to complete ‘unschooling.’

-An educational movement guided by passion and principle to help students develop consciousness of freedom, recognize authoritarian tendencies, and connect knowledge to power and the ability to take constructive action.
+An educational movement guided by passion and principle to help students develop a consciousness of freedom, recognize authoritarian tendencies and connect knowledge to power and the ability to take constructive action.

 9. Interpersonal Relations

 Teacher types: lion-tamer, entertainer, and new romantic–the problem of self-judgment in assessment